strategicalliances/docs/content/en/docs/appstore/connectors/aws/amazon-bedrock.md

 #### 4.2.6 Get Ingestion Job {#get-ingestion-job}

-The `Get Ingestion Job` activity allows you to retrieve information about a ingestion job, in which a data source is added to a knowledge base.
+The `Get Ingestion Job` activity allows you to retrieve information about a ingestion job, in which the contents of the data source S3 bucket is preprocessed and synced with the vector database of the knowledge base.
 It requires `ENUM_Region`, `Credentials` and `GetIngestionJobRequest` as input parameters.

 To use this activity it is required to setup a knowledge base in your Amazon Bedrock Environment.
 For more information about knowledge bases, please refer to the [Knowledge Base for Amazon Bedrock Documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-base.html).